dalenewman/Transformalize.Provider.Mail/README.md

 Saving this as *email.xml* and running should send the message.
 When using a mail output, your entity must have `from`, `to`, and `body` fields.

+This has been tested using

+- a local mail relay server
+- sendgrid with `port="587" startTls="true" user="apikey" password="the actual key"`.
+- gmail with `port="465" useSsl="true"` and Google settings *allow less secure apps* on.